Juhaziel/SPL/documentation/lang_info.md

 	- An array type representing a contiguous array of elements of the same type.
 	- A pointer type representing the address of another variable.
 	- A structure type representing a grouping of many values.
-	- An union type representing an overlap of multiple same-sized variables.
+	- An union type representing an overlap of multiple variables.
 	- A procedure type representing a block of instructions that can be called with varying parameters and returns a value (or void if none).

 In general, the sizes all basic types, structures, unions, pointers and arrays are known.